Streptococcus Pyogenes: the primary bacterium causing this infection

-It is a bacterial infection of the skin that affects the upper dermis that characteristically extends to superficial skin lymphatics.
+It is a bacterial skin infection that affects the upper dermis that characteristically extends to superficial skin lymphatics.

-It is a soft plaque, intensely erythematous, indurated, with a clearly delimited border.
+It is a soft plaque, intensely erythematous, indurated, with a delimited border.

 Around 1095, the Order of Saint Anthony, a Roman Catholic congregation, was formed in France to care for those with the ailment.

-Historically, erysipelas occurred on the face, but nowadays cases most often involve the legs.
+Historically, erysipelas occurred on the face, but nowadays, cases often involve the legs.

-Patients should rest, elevate the affected area and use cold compresses 4 times a day for 48 hours.
+Patients should rest, elevate the affected area and use cold compresses four times a day for 48 hours.

-They should see a primary care doctor if they experience increased pain, fever and chills, flushing or other new symptoms.
+They should see a primary care doctor if they experience increased pain, fever, chills, flushing, or other new symptoms.

 Erysipelas is a bacterial infection in the upper layer of the skin.
-It is similar to another skin disorder known as cellulitis, which is an infection in the lower layers of the skin.
+It is similar to another skin disorder known as cellulitis, a condition in the lower layers of the skin.